mozilla/uniffi-rs/docs/diplomat-and-macros.md

 In both diplomat and [#416](https://github.com/mozilla/uniffi-rs/pull/416), the approach taken is very similar - it takes a path to a the Rust source file/tree, and uses `syn` to locate the special modules (ie, ones annotated with `#[diplomat:bridge]` in the case of diplomat.)

-While some details differ, this is just a matter of implementation - #416 isn't quite as agressive about consuming the entire crate to find multiple FFI modules (and even then, diplomat doesn't actually *process* the entire crate, just modules tagged as a bridge), but could easily be extended to do so.
+While some details differ, this is just a matter of implementation - #416 isn't quite as aggressive about consuming the entire crate to find multiple FFI modules (and even then, diplomat doesn't actually *process* the entire crate, just modules tagged as a bridge), but could easily be extended to do so.